Who is this course suitable for?

-Your tutor will conduct a detailed personalised 1:1 initial assessment/interview with you before you begin your Level 4 IQA course.
+Your tutor will conduct a detailed personalised 1:1 initial assessment/interview with you before you begin your Level 4 IQA qualification.

-If you wish to become an Internal Verifier, our Level 4 Award in The Internal Quality Assurance of Assessment is better suited to you qualification needs.
+If you wish to become an Internal Verifier or IQA, our Level 4 Award in The Internal Quality Assurance of Assessment is better suited to your qualification needs.
+This qualification is better for those without work-based access, looking for a theoretical understanding only.

 Course Credits: 6